-Your players are extremely young, but by participating in your practices, they will learn new social and soccer skills, develop their mobility, and get a small taste of competition.
+By participating in your practices, your players will learn new social and soccer skills, develop their mobility, and get a small taste of competition.
 Most important of all is that our players have lots and lots of fun!
 With this in mind, create a positive environment in your practices by considering the following:

-- Getting the players touching the ball as much as possible. - Being super-positive and projecting your voice and personality. - Always emphasizing the things your players did well. - Praising the team as a whole for their effort. - Talking to your players individually about how they are improving by practicing. - Encouraging your players to help their teammates and communicate in a positive way. - Insisting your players be respectful toward you, the opposition, referees, and parents.
+- Getting the players touching the ball as much as possible. - Being super-positive and projecting your voice and personality. - Always emphasizing the things your players did well. - Praising the team as a whole for their effort. - Talking to your players individually about how they are improving by practicing. - · Encouraging your players to help their teammates and communicate in a positive way. - Insisting your players be respectful toward you, the opposition, referees, and parents.